frbl/aira/README.md

 # aira
-Repository of the AIRA project
+Repository of the AIRA project.
+Unfortunately, the code has not yet been open-sourced.
+Stay tuned for updates.